toucansites/try-o-template-demo/contents/posts/new-tag/index.md

    ---
    type: tag
    title: My New Tag
-   description: "A description for this tag."
+   description: 'A description for this tag.'
    order: 1
    ---
    ```

    **Fields Explanation**:

    - **type**: Always set to **tag**.
    - **title**: The display name of the tag.
    - **description**: A short description of the tag's purpose.